Bosnian Pot (film)

-Bosnian pot (Bosanski lonac) is a 2023 Croatian comedy-drama film written and directed by Pavo Marinković.
+Bosnian pot (Bosanski lonac) is a 2023 comedy-drama film written and directed by Pavo Marinković.
+A co-production of Austria, Bosnia and Herzegovina and Croatia, the film was shot in Zagreb and Graz.
 The film stars Senad Bašić, Bruna Bebić, Andreas Kiendl, Birgit Stöger, Admir Glamočak and Zlatko Burić.

-Released on 13 August 2023, the film received positive reviews.
+Premiered on 13 August 2023 at the 29th Sarajevo Film Festival, the film received positive reviews.